vertexproject/synapse/docs/synapse/httpapi.rst

 *Method*
     POST

-    This API allows the caller to change a users password.
+    This API allows the caller to change a user's password.
 The authenticated user must either be an admin or the user whose password is being changed.

     *Input*